tjeve/week5-group-exercise/README.md

+First Group Project
+The purpose of this project was create a simple multi-page website as a group, utilzing Github to share and manage our files.

+Collaborators
+Oshea Deans
+Terrence Eveline
+Joey Killam
+Kazue Sasatani
+Key Takeaways
+Github proved to be a very useful tool for us to share what we were working on, and to help each other out with any issues.
+If I had more time to work on this with the group, I would have liked to clean up the file structure, and also merged all of our css files into one master stylesheet, rather than using stylesheets for each page.
+Additionally, I would have liked to put more content into the footer to be used across the rest of the site.

+Home page + Navbar/Footer
+Designed by Joey Killam
+For the navbar and footer, Bootstrap was used with some modifications to the font size of the brand name and navigation links for mobile responsiveness using media queries.
+The HTML and CSS for the navbar and footer was shared with each contributor to add to their page.
+We also imported a Google font to use across the entire site for these sections.

+The logo was created using the free version of Logo_Maker for iOS.
+Kazue converted it for use as a favicon using Favicon Converter.

+The first primary image after the header was intended to be a large parallax-style image, but we found that the implementation utilizing only CSS was not ideal, and had issues on mobile, so a media query was used to disable it on mobile.

+The carousel image viewer was implemented using a Bootstrap Carousel, and a low opacity grey background was added to the next and previous arrow indicators when a mouse hovers them to make them more obvious when the arrows cannot be seen if the colors are hidden by the image.
+This was disabled on mobile using a media query due to inconsistent interactions with touch screens.

+The buttons at the bottom linking to the rest of the site were created using some effects from CSSFX, and modified with Flexbox for responsiveness.
+An example is shown below.

+HTML

 # What is this Project?

 This group project served as a training ground for learning about Git workflows.
 It is intended to be incomplete and will likely not be updated.
 In this project we learned about Git workflows.
 While using a branch workflow is what we initially set out to do, we decided on merging our branches to the master a bit earlier in order for all of our teammates to keep track of the individual parts of the project.
 In summary, it was a success.
 Personally, I overcame an issue I had with CSS involving align-items.
 Using the browser developer tools in Google Chrome was instrumental in correcting it.
 Also, the site was built using Bootstrap.